 In 1985 Sh.
 Yusuf Booley started Yusufiyya Madrassa at his home in Lotus River.
-Together with the twenty learners that completed their Quranic memorization while he was Imam at Grey Street Mosque in Durban, a further 75 huffaath and haafithaat completed their memorization under him.
+Together with the twenty learners that completed their Quranic memorisation while he was Imam at Grey Street Mosque in Durban, a further 75 huffaath and Hafithaat completed their memorisation under him.

 On the 11th February 2001 Sh.
-Yusuf Booley officially opened the JEQ Male Haafith institute in Schaapkraal with 35 learners.
-The premises, which is still being used today, was kindly made available by the A.K.
-Peer family.
-This campus is ably managed by Sh.
-Achmat Siers, the acting principal.
-This was followed by the JEQ Female Haafith Institute in 2006.
+Yusuf Booley officially opened the JEQ Male Hifth institute in Schaapkraal with 35 learners.
+The premises, which is still being used today, was kindly made available by the Al-Ighlaas Waqf Trust.
+Currently, this campus is ably managed by our acting principal, Sh Sulaiman Salie.
+The JEQ Female Hifth Institute was established in 2006.
 The initial classes were held at the International Peace College Campus in Rylands for the first two years.
-In 2008 the JEQ female hifth learners were relocated into their own building in Thirteenth Avenue Schaapkraal under the leadership of Sh.
+In 2008 the JEQ female hifth learners were moved into their newly constructed building in Thirteenth Avenue Schaapkraal under the leadership of Sh.
 Suleiman Benjamin.
-During the same year, the JEQ Pre-Primary school was also started under the leadership of Mualima Nawaal Abdurauf.
+During the same year, the JEQ Pre-Primary school started.
 In January 2015, the Pre-Primary school relocated to its own campus adjacent to the female institute under the leadership of Nadiema Benjamin.

-The current chairman of the board is Shreef Abass and supporting him are the selfless executive members of The Board: Dr. Ismet Booley, Anwar Van Der Schyff, Sh.
-Bassier Benjamin, Sh.
-Ebrahim Gabriels, Shaheed Dollie, Aslam Gierdien, Advocate Thabiet Booley, Yusuf Booley, Hajir Bawa, Muhiedeen Sedick, Haroen Hendricks, Shafeekah Booley, Nazeck Booley.
+The current chairman of the organization is Shreef Abass and supporting him are the selfless executive members of The Board: Dr. Ismet Booley, Anwar Van Der Schyff, Hafith Imraan Fakier, Advocate Thabiet Booley, Yusuf Booley, Hajir Bawa, Muhiedeen Sedick, Shafeekah Booley and Nazeck Booley.

-Since 1969, when JEQ first started as a tilawaat jamaa, it has now evolved into an institute with an integrated model of Islamic education with the Quran being the central focus of its curriculum.
-This has been realised through the establishment of the Pre-Primary and the Preparatory school.
-This curriculum aims to educate these learners spiritually and academically to fulfill all their career aspirations and to ensure that they are well-rounded individuals who can contribute to society.
+In 1969, JEQ first started as a tilawaat jamaa and has since evolved into a Quranic and educational institution with an integrated model of Islamic education with the Quran being the core focus of its curriculum.
+This has been realised through the establishment of the Pre-Primary and the Preparatory Schools.
+The curriculum aims to educate the learners spiritually and academically, to fulfill all their career aspirations and to ensure that they are well-rounded individuals who can positively contribute to society.
 These schools form a healthy foundation for the learners when entering into the full-time hifth programs.